-Written by Joshua Brockway, Director of Spiritual Life and Discipleship.
+Written by Joshua Brockway, Director of Spiritual Formation.
 This definition has significant guidance from Drew G.I.
 Hart, Trouble I’ve Seen: Changing the Way the Church Views Racism (Harrisonburg, VA: Herald Press, 2016).
 Joshua Brockway and Drew Hart were partners on a 2017 Sankofa Journey and have written about the experience in Messenger Magazine (Jan/Feb 2018).

 Drew Hart, theologian and professor at Messiah College, has been speaking and writing about white supremacy in the Church and sharing the experience of being a person of color in the Anabaptist community.
 His book is a recommended resource for congregations and leaders who want to engage in conversations about race and the impact is has on our faith.
 He has provided leadership at the Cross Cultural Celebration and Consultation and attends the Harrisburg First Church of the Brethren.
 More at: https://drewgihart.com.